PaulRosenthal/Coastal-Florida-Climate-Changes/index.md

 ## What is Happening Now?

 Curious about whether there are currently any active storms in the Gulf of Mexico or Atlantic?
-See the graphic below from the National Hurricane Center, and click it for additional information.
+See the graphic below from the National Hurricane Center, and click it for additional information.<br>

 <a href="https://www.nhc.noaa.gov/text/refresh/MIATWDAT+shtml/221721_MIATWDAT.shtml?"> <img src="https://www.nhc.noaa.gov/xgtwo/two_atl_5d0.png" alt="National Hurricane Center Tropical Weather Outlook" class="preview-image"/></a>